one-mb-rai/UnitConverter/docs/privacy.md

   Any personal information provided by users will only be used for the purpose for which it was collected.

 - **Usage Data:**
-  Non-personal information may be used to analyze and improve the performance and functionality of the website.
+  Non-personal information may be used to analyze and improve the performance and functionality of the app.

 ## Cookies

-We do not use cookies on this website.
+We do not use cookies on this app.

 ## Third-Party Services

-This website may include links to third-party websites or services.
+This app may include links to third-party apps or services.
 We are not responsible for the privacy practices or content of these external sites.

 ## Changes to this Privacy Policy